| 07-27-03 Of all the ways to prepare your garden to get

 the bed rest for a few days to settle.
 After it has settled down,

 add more compost (or special mixture) on top of the seed bed.
+By now your raised bed should be about 18 to

 24 inches higher than your paths according to how much compost you were